List of The 39 Clues characters: Galt Pierce

 The son of J. Rutherford Pierce.
 It was always assumed that he would be Pierce's heir, taking over his company and his power.
 He was enraged when Cara began getting Pierce's favor, and ruthlessly tried to stop the Cahills.

 Debbie-Anne Pierce

 Pierce's wife.
 He never loved her, still wished he'd ended up with Hope Cahill.
-She's a Starling by birth, and is Sinead's aunt.
+She is a Starling by birth, and is Sinead's aunt.
 She played a small role in his downfall.
 It was revealed that they divorced, and she received a lot of money.

 Pony

 A digital cowboy.
 Nellie hired him after discovering that they Cahills had been hacked.
 He died at the end of Countdown.

 Introduced in Doublecross

 Nathaniel Hartford

 Nathaniel Hartford (from Cambridge, Massachusetts) was the husband of Grace Cahill.
 He was killed by Vladimir Spasky while in Moscow, since he was looking for revenge from Isabel Kabra for killing his daughter, Hope Cahill.
 He is an Ekat.
-In Doublecross, he is revealed to be the Outcast, the series’ main antagonist.
+In Doublecross, he is revealed to be the Outcast, the series' main antagonist.
 It was also revealed that Grace Cahill assigned Lucian assassin Vladimir Spasky to kill Hartford; however, Spasky let him live.
 Hartford was killed in Mission Atomic when his own mutant bees turn on him in "The Hive".
 He does not have a card.